Photo: Patterson Bus Line Elgin c. 1955

-School houses were a place for children to learn and play.
-More than 70 one-room and two-room elementary schools (including union schools) were speckled throughout Rideau Lakes in the former townships of Bastard and South Burgess, North Crosby, South Crosby and South Elmsley.
-The Common School Act for Upper Canada in 1850 created school sections as the smallest unit for the administration of rural public schools.
-A School Section (S.S.) was from 3 to 5 miles square (~5 to 8 km) and was administered by a board of three elected trustees.
-The trustees were responsible for hiring teachers, administering finances and the management of school property and equipment.
-Schools that were on the boundary between more than one School Section were known as Union School Section (U.S.S.).
-There were also Separate School Section (S.S.S.) or Roman Catholic School Section (R.C.S.S.) schools.
-(Source: http://www.oneroomschoolhouses.ca/index-of-schools.html)
+Although education was happening among settlers in private residences and churches, it wasn’t until the Common School Act for Upper Canada was passed in 1850 that school sections were created for the administration of rural public schools.
+A school section (S.S.) was from about 5 to 8 km and administered by a board of three elected trustees.
+They were responsible for hiring teachers, upkeep and maintenance of the school property and equipment, as well as the finances of the school.
+Schools that were on the boundary between more than one school section were known as Union School Section (U.S.S.) and there were also Separate School Sections or Roman Catholic School Sections.

 Left to right: Ezra Chipman (standing), Myrtle Waffle, Lucile Dowsett, Mrs. Annie Dowsett.

-Philipsville Schools 1910
+Philipsville Schools, 1910

 Photograph of the Philipsville school in 1910.